TRIQS/nda/doc/ex2.md

 A3.shape() = (2 3 2)
 ```

-@subsection ex2_p5 Constructing an array from an nda::Array
+@section ex2_p5 Constructing an array from an nda::Array

 We can also construct an array from any object that satisfies the nda::Array concept, has a compatible value type and
 the same rank.